Bob answers frequently asked questions about gardens, lawns & landscape plantings

 "Dog vomit fungus" alarms people when they first see it.

 56. What kind of tree is this in my yard?
 The photo shows a white Dogwood tree (Cornus florida) in full bloom.
-It's possible that your tree could be an improved variety like 'Milky Way' which is known for larger blossoms than standard Dogwood trees.
+It's possible that your tree could be an improved variety of Dogwood which is known for larger blossoms than standard Dogwood trees.
 The Kousa Dogwood (Cornus kousa) also blooms white but the blossom pedals are more pointed and the tree blooms later in the spring, often times in June.

 54. Should I worry about my daffodils with more cold weather coming?
 Gardeners are often concerned when daffodils poke their heads up before the weather seems warm enough.
 Not to worry, daffodils are a hardy bunch (pun intended) and the worst that can happen is some burnt leaf tips from a cold snap, which will have no detrimental effect on their blooms.
 Want to have some fun this year?
 Try mixing some red (or blue or green) food coloring in with the water in the vase for your cut daffodils and watch what happens over the next week!